rackerlabs/technical-blog/_posts/2014-01-06-cloud-auto-scale-java-developer-highlights.markdown

     result = AutoscaleUtils.execute(webhook.getAnonymousExecutionURI().get());

-If you look at the execute code, you will see that you do not have to do anything to authorize the call.
+If you look at the execute code, notice that you do not have to do anything to authorize the call.
 It is usually a good idea to create multiple Webhooks when a policy can be executed from multiple applications (for example).
 Thus specific Webhooks can be later deleted without affecting the policy.

 The full examples code is also [available](https://github.com/jclouds/jclouds-examples/tree/master/rackspace).